Continuing Their Journey

-Bringing First Nations children home from these marked and unmarked graves at Indian Residential school and Indian Residential school-related cemeteries.
-This can include identifying potential burial sites by conducting field surveys and archaeological investigations, holding on-site ceremonies, and relocating burial sites.
+The purpose of these projects is to return First Nation children who lay in unmarked or marked graves in burial sites at former Indian Residential Schools to their respective home communities.
+This could include identifying potential burial sites by conducting field surveys and archaeological investigations and relocating burial sites.

-The “Continuing their Journey” Program is a NIB Trust Fund Program.
-Qualified Donee Status and/or Registered CRA charitable status will not be required for “Continuing Their Journey” projects.
+The “Continuing their Journey” Program is an NIB Trust Fund Program.
+Applicants do not require qualified donee status and/or registered CRA charitable status to be considered eligible for “Continuing Their Journey” projects.

 All applications must have written support from leadership and survivor involvement.
-We would recommend any prospective applications to have this letter ready prior to confirming their interest in applying for this new program.
+We would recommend any prospective applicants to have this letter ready prior to confirming their interest in applying for this new program.

 If you have any questions, don’t hesitate to contact [email protected].